prividentity/PrivateIdentity-Oldd/NodeJS-Predict-Endpoint.md

 ### Predict Overview

-Prediction, and enrollment, or any other provided services are called through the NodeJS endpoints.
-In the following examples, the prediction process is illustrated through the NodeJS server.
+The NodeJS endpoint provides a interface for Prediction, and enrollment, or any other provided service.
+The following example, illustrates the prediction process through the NodeJS server.

 **Face And/Or Prediction Request -**